linuxdeepin/deepin-manual/manual-assets/professional/dde-calendar/en_US/index.md

 ### Search Events

-In the yearly, monthly, weekly or daily view, when the events are entered in the top search box, the corresponding search results will be displayed automatically on the right of the calendar.
+In the yearly, monthly, weekly, or daily view, when the events are entered in the top search box, the corresponding search results will be displayed automatically on the right of the calendar.

 1. In the top search box of the Calendar interface, you can click![search](icon/search.svg)to enter keywords.